 Sometimes homeowners are not aware that a foreclosure sale has been scheduled until after it has already been completed.
-Even if your home has been sold, there are some instances where you may be able to have the foreclosure sale invalidated, though this is uncommon.
-Read on to learn how to set aside a foreclosure sale and the circumstances that may warrant it.
+Even if your home has been sold, there are some instances where you might be able to have the foreclosure sale invalidated, though this is uncommon.
+Read on to learn how to set aside a foreclosure sale and the circumstances that might warrant it.

 (Learn more about foreclosure, options to avoid it, defenses to foreclosure, and more, in Nolo's Foreclosure topic area.)

 Generally, to set aside a foreclosure sale, the homeowner must show:

 State statutes lay out the procedures for a foreclosure.
 If there are irregularities in the foreclosure process—meaning, the foreclosure is conducted in a manner not authorized by the statute—the sale can potentially be invalidated.

 Some examples of irregularities in the foreclosure process are:

 Example.
 In U.S. Bank v.
 Ibanez, the Massachusetts Supreme Judicial Court invalidated two foreclosure sales where the mortgages were assigned to the lender after the completion of the foreclosure sale.
 The court decided that the foreclosures were void because the lenders lacked legal authority to foreclose.

 However, in some states, courts are reluctant to set aside a foreclosure sale based upon violations of foreclosure statutes unless the violation resulted in actual prejudice (harm) to the homeowner.
 For instance, the homeowner may have to show that the lender’s failure to follow the statutory requirements chilled the bidding at the foreclosure sale and, as a result, the homeowner was liable for a larger deficiency judgment.